 - At your bank and Credit Union

-- In Person at 510 Main Street - via cheque, bank draft, interac, and cash.
-Credit Cards are not accepted for in –person payment of Property Taxes and not accepted for Business Tax payments.
+- In Person at 170 Goulet Street (Bilingual Service Centre) – via cheque, bank draft, debit, and cash.
+Credit Cards are not accepted for in-person payment of Property Taxes and not accepted for Business Tax payments.